 When we wake up and eat meat, refined carbohydrates(white, processed carbs), sugar, and dairy ….we are doing more harm than we know.
 The two things our bodies have the hardest time breaking down is MEAT and DAIRY.
 The body is truly not able to start off or “rev up” in the way it should to begin resetting and preparing for optimal digestion when we load it up with these type of foods first thing.
 We need something that will help fuel the body with healthy substance and a good source of energy.

 Fuel the body with foods that can be easily digested and absorbed.
 Eliminate all processed and sugary boxed breakfast foods, meats and white breads or “breakfast bars.”
 Go for a vegan smoothie that is loaded with greens, fruits and a vegan based protein.
-(I personally love Amazing Grass, Garden of Life and Shakeology for vegan protein smoothie brands.)
+(I personally love Amazing Grass, Garden of Life, Shakeology, and Daily Nutrition Support formula from equilibriumnutrition.com for vegan protein smoothie brands.)
 Try a gluten free steel cut oatmeal breakfast that provides a great source of complex carbohydrates and protein.
 I would also suggest adding dark berries to your oatmeal to get essential antioxidants flowing through the body.

 Vegan Green Smoothie: